 Cooperative Diversified ED (OJT) Course Number 8300420

 This course provides on-the-job training for students enrolled in Career and Technical Education programs.
-This course is an extension of the school's classroom setting in which learning experiences are provided to prepare students for employment in CTE occupations / career cluster.
+This course is an extension of the school's classroom setting in which learning experience is provided to prepare students for employment in CTE occupations/career clusters.